 In 2013 we received funding from SPIDER (the Swedish Programme for ICT in Developing Regions DSV, Department of Computer and System Sciences, Stockholm University), to expand our OA work in Kenya, Tanzania and Uganda.
 Through this project, we increased the number of institutional OA repositories, but the growth of content in the repositories was slow.

 To encourage deposits, EIFL launched a second project in 2016, also funded by SPIDER, to develop institutional OA policies that would mandate deposit of all research output produced, such as journal articles, theses and dissertations, in institutional OA repositories.

-The Open access in Kenya, Tanzania and Uganda project was implemented together with the EIFL partner consortia: Kenya Library & Information Services Consortium(KLISC), Consortium for Tanzania Universities and Research Libraries (COTUL) and Consortium of Uganda University Libraries (CUUL).
+EIFL’s main partners in Eastern Africa are our partner library consortia, the Kenya Library & Information Services Consortium(KLISC), the Consortium for Tanzania Universities and Research Libraries (COTUL) and the Consortium of Uganda University Libraries (CUUL).

 2010 - 2019

 - Building capacity to develop OA repositories and OA journals;

 - Setting up OA policy development task forces; supporting drafting and adoption of OA policies;